Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Analysis

 Our best fit baseline model recovers all essential results obtained for the same data compilation in the original studies.
 In particular, we find excellent agreement with the Cepheid parameters $(M_{\rm F160W},b_{W},z_{W})$ measured by \citet{Riess2022}, the zero point $z_{p}$ of the Cepheid parallaxes from {\em Gaia} determined by \citet{Riess2021} and the SN calibration parameters $(M_{B},\alpha,\beta,\sigma_{\rm int})$ found for similar low-redshift $z\lesssim 0.1$ SN samples \citep[e.g.][]{Jones2019}.
 The best fit Hubble constant $H_{0}=(73.14\pm1.31)\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ is fully consistent with the original measurements \citep{Riess2019,Riess2021} based on the same calibration sample and the most recent updates in distance anchors as summarised in \citet{Riess2022}.
 Our measurement is at a $4\sigma$ discrepancy with the Hubble constant determination from {\em Planck} observations assuming a flat $\Lambda$CDM cosmological model \citep{Planck2020_cosmo}.
 This tension increases to a $5\sigma$ level in \cite{Riess2022} primarily due to $\sim 30$ per cent smaller errors resulting from the twice as large calibration sample.

 We use the byproduct constraints on the distance moduli of the calibration galaxies ($\mu_{1}, ...,\mu_{19}$ in Table~\ref{table-likelihood}) to check if the distribution of residuals in the SN block confirm that the baseline model provides a complete and unbiased description of the data.
 Our study reveals what appears to be an anomalous relation between residual distance moduli of the SNe in the calibration sample and the SN colour parameter (see the left panel in Figure~\ref{19-res-c}).
 This trend suggests that the universality of colour corrections assumed in the baseline model is inconsistent with the SN data.
 The apparent overestimation of the distances of red SNe ($c>0$) and the corresponding distance underestimation of blue SNe ($c<0$) appears to be comparable to the intrinsic scatter found in cosmological SN samples.
 This means that the anomaly can be concealed in the intrinsic scatter of the baseline model.
 This made it particularly difficult to detect in previous analyses.
+Fig.~\ref{19-res-c} also shows that that observed SN colours are distributed similarly in the calibration and cosmological samples, and are consistent with the corresponding colour distribution from the most recent SN compilation \citep[Pantheon+;][]{Brout2022}.

 We quantify the statistical significance of the trend shown in Figure~\ref{19-res-c} by fitting a linear model.
 Keeping in mind that the apparent discrepancy between the SN colour correction in the calibration sample and the cosmological sample can also worsen the fit in the SN cosmological sample, although to a lesser extent, we expect that this approach gives us a lower limit of the actual significance of the anomaly.
 A complete and rigorous analysis is presented in the following subsection where we compare the baseline model to its minimum extensions motivated by the new trend found in the data.
 Taking into account uncertainties in both variables and assuming that they are uncorrelated, we find a positive correlation between residual distance moduli $\Delta\mu$ and SN colours $c$ (Fig.~\ref{19-res-c}) at the $\sim3\sigma$ significance level, with a linear slope of $1.10_{-0.30}^{+0.32}$.
 The slope is $0.93_{-0.42}^{+0.41}$ if intrinsic scatter is included as an extra free nuisance parameter.